 | Emmy Award | 1968 | Outstanding Supporting Actor in a Drama (Gunsmoke) |

-| Golden Globe Nomination | 1971 | Best Supporting Actor in a TV Series (did not win) |
+| Golden Globe Nomination | 1971 | Best Supporting Actor in a TV Series |

-| Hollywood Walk of Fame | During career | Star at 6801 Hollywood Boulevard |
+| Hollywood Walk of Fame | – | Star located at 6801 Hollywood Boulevard |

-| Honorary Doctorate | 1975 | From St. Mary of the Plains College, Dodge City, Kansas |
+| Honorary Doctorate | 1975 | Awarded by St. Mary of the Plains College |

-| Western Performers Hall of Fame | 1981 | National Cowboy & Western Heritage Museum, Oklahoma City |
+| Western Performers Hall of Fame | 1981 | Inducted at the National Cowboy & Western Heritage Museum |

-| Milburn Stone Theatre | Post-death | Named in his honor at Cecil College, North East, Maryland |
+| Milburn Stone Theatre | Post-Death | Named in his honor at Cecil College, Maryland |

 Milburn Stone Net Worth and Earnings Overview